 Creatine is stored in the muscles as a compound called phosphocreatine, which can be broken down and utilized for energy when it's needed.
 Phosphocreatine is a form of stored energy.

 When the body needs creatine for energy, it breaks down this molecule and forms adenosine triphosphate, or ATP, which is a high energy molecule and the main source of energy for most processes in the body.

 Whenever ATP is used for energy, it loses a phosphate group and becomes adenosine diphosphate (ADP).
 ADP can't really do much for you unless it picks up another phosphate to replace the one it lost.
 That's where creatine phosphate comes in.
 It gives up it's phosphate to ADP, creating ATP to make more fuel.

-So basically, taking a supplement like our creatine monohydrate powder can lead to up to 20 percent more energy production than if you relied on your body's natural creatine stores alone.
+In other words, taking a creatine supplement like our creatine monohydrate powder can lead to up to 20 percent more energy production than if you relied on your body's natural creatine stores alone.

 Does creatine have an impact on hormones?

-Creatine's role in the body is a little more complex than the simple explanation about energy production.
-It affects your hormones as well.
+Creatine's role in the body is complex and goes beyond energy production.
+In fact, creatine supplementation can impact hormones as well.

 Creatine targets anabolic hormones, which is its main pathway for its influence on muscle growth and exercise performance.